Carlos Alvarez College of Business

 MBA 5113.
 Business Foundations.
 (3-0) 3 Credit Hours.

 A first semester MBA degree course designed to provide students with a conceptual foundation for business analysis and decision-making.
 Topics will include overview of business organizations, industry analysis, and time value of money.
-Differential Tuition: $387.
+This course has Differential Tuition.

 MBA 5133.
 Financial Accounting Concepts.
 (3-0) 3 Credit Hours.

 An intensive study of accounting as a tool to communicate financial information for planning, analyzing, and controlling business enterprises directed toward decision-making.
 (Same as ACC 5003.
 Credit cannot be earned for both ACC 5003 and MBA 5133.)
-Differential Tuition: $387.
+This course has Differential Tuition.

 MBA 5213.
 Management and Behavior in Organizations.
 (3-0) 3 Credit Hours.

-Prerequisites: Completion of or concurrent enrollment in MBA 5113 and MBA 5133.
+Prerequisite: Completion of or concurrent enrollment in MBA 5113 and MBA 5133.
 The course focuses on factors affecting individual and group behavior in organizations.
 It includes organizational behavior topics such as motivation, perception, job attitudes, job design, leadership, and individual differences.
 It also includes organizational theory topics such as organizational structure, design, culture, and environmental influences.
 (Same as MGT 5043.
 Credit cannot be earned for both MBA 5213 and MGT 5043.)
-Differential Tuition: $387.
+This course has Differential Tuition.

 MBA 5233.
 Accounting Analysis for Decision Making.
 (3-0) 3 Credit Hours.